-With 2023 HOME funding the City will aggressively support CHDO activities through direct grants for the creation of new affordable housing units.
+With 2024 HOME funding the City will aggressively support rehabilitation of existing owner occupied housing units.

 Discussion:

 AP-85 Other Actions - 91.220(k)

 Introduction:

 The City of Niagara Falls plans to increase its role in strategic planning and fostering collaboration among various service agencies in Niagara Falls and the region to better serve the residents of Niagara Falls and to reduce duplicative programs that give rise to inefficiency in service to residents.